Telephone:+44 (0)20 7234 2009

 SURGICAL PROCEDURES FOR ENLARGED PROSTATE

 It’s common for a man’s prostate to get bigger as they get older.
-It is a benign (non- Sometimes if the prostate is enlarged it can press on your bladder and your urethra.
+Sometimes if the prostate is enlarged it can press on your bladder and your urethra.
 This can cause problems when you urinate.
 For example you may strain when you urinate or you may have to pass urine urgently, incomplete emptying and incontinence.
 You will have urinary flow rate and residual volume scan, a symptom score sheet to fill in, a rectal examination and a PSA (prostate specific antigen) test done when you visit your consultant.

 Trans-urethral resection of the prostate.
 A TURP if suitable can relieve these symptoms.